Yarrow weed, or Achillea millifolium is also known as Milfoil.

 Spray a Weedkiller Concentrate Over the Whole Lawn

 If you’ve been thorough then hopefully there won’t be many plants left.
-However, you have weeds grow back, treat the whole lawn with a weedkiller concentrate.
+However, if you have weeds grow back in your lawn, treat the whole lawn with a weedkiller concentrate.

 I recommend Weedol Lawn Weedkiller Concentrate which is designed to be diluted with water and applied with a watering can or knapsack sprayer.

 Be sure to dilute the concentrate accurately though.
 You might be tempted to make it stronger than the instructions recommend but you’ll risk killing the grass.
 Dilute it too much though and it might not be strong enough to kill the weeds.